Table of contents

 Wesley, a purpose-driven non-profit, uses Achievers to boost employee morale by building a comprehensive recognition and rewards program aligned with their company values and goals.

-Their Achievers platform, called “Inspire,” was launched with the goal to solve staffing challenges nationwide by improving their employee’s job satisfaction and work experiences.
+Their Achievers platform, called “Inspire,” was launched with the goal of solving staffing challenges nationwide by improving their employee’s job satisfaction and work experiences.
 The social recognition and reward platform allowed Wesley employees to recognize each other for great work, nominate coworkers for monthly awards, and earn points that can be redeemed for rewards that are meaningful to them.

 Start boosting employee morale today